rust-lang/book/src/ch17-01-futures-and-syntax.md

 > - [Chapter 2: Under the Hood: Executing Futures and Tasks][under-the-hood]
 > - [Chapter 4: Pinning][pinning].

-Now, that’s a lot of work to just print a string, but we have laid some key foundations for working with async in Rust!
 Now that you know the basics of how futures and runtimes work, we can see some of the things we can *do* with async.

 [impl-trait]: ch10-02-traits.html#traits-as-parameters
 [iterators-lazy]: ch13-02-iterators.html